 Other Types of Metal

 Other plating metals are available.
-They will corrode, though.
-A protective layer of another metal can limit corrosion.
+They will corrode; however, a protective layer of another metal can limit corrosion.

 These metals are often an economical option.